 Burglary, Home Invasions, and Criminal Trespass in Georgia

 In Georgia, a person commits burglary by entering or remaining in a structure without authorization and with intent to commit a felony or theft inside.
 The penalties for burglary depend on the circumstances of the crime.
-A home invasion carries the harshest penalties and can be punished by up to life imprisonment.
-Georgia also criminalizes criminal trespass (going onto someone else's property without permission), although it's a less serious crime than burglary.
+A home invasion carries the harshest penalties and can be punished by life imprisonment.

 Traditionally, the law defined burglary as breaking and entering into a home at night with the intent to commit a felony inside.
 Today, Georgia law—along with many other states—has done away with most of these requirements.

-Under current law, the elements essential to burglary include (1) unlawfully entering or remaining in a protected structure (2) with intent to commit a crime.
+Under current law, the elements essential to burglary include (1) unlawfully entering or remaining in (2) a protected structure (3) with intent to commit a crime inside.

 Burglary statutes protect more than homes.
 Protected structures include buildings, structures, vehicles, watercraft, and aircraft.
 The protected structure can be occupied, unoccupied, or even vacant.
 So, for example, a person who goes into a vacant store intending to steal copper pipes could be convicted of burglary.